AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak-setup.md

-camunda-admin||Able to administer Camunda directly and create new workflows formsflow-analyst|formsflow-analyst, formsflow-client|Able to access the Redash dashboard and FormsFlow UI formsflow-designer|formsflow-client, formsflow-designer, formsflow-reviewer| Able to access all elements of the FormsFlow UI including forms design, task list and forms access formsflow-reviewer|formsflow-client, formsflow-reviewer| Able to access task list and forms access of FormsFlow UI formsflow-client|formsflow-client| Able to access form fill-in only
+camunda-admin||Able to administer Camunda directly and create new workflows formsflow-analyst|formsflow-analyst, formsflow-client|Able to access the Redash dashboard and FormsFlow UI formsflow-designer|formsflow-client, formsflow-designer, formsflow-reviewer| Able to access all elements of the FormsFlow UI including forms design, task list and forms access formsflow-reviewer|formsflow-reviewer| Able to access task list and forms access of FormsFlow UI formsflow-client|formsflow-client| Able to access form fill-in only